Anaminus/roblox-bug-tracker/README.md

 - Chrome Incognito Mode: Menu > New incognito window (or Ctrl+Shift+N)
 - Firefox Safe Mode: Menu > Help Menu > Restart with Add-ons Disabled... > Start in Safe Mode (or hold Shift while opening firefox)

+Do not use this tracker to report exploits and vulnerabilities.
+These should be reported by emailing info@roblox.com, or by sending a private message to [ConvexHero](http://www.roblox.com/User.aspx?id=66766775).

 ## Things

 - Try to create steps that reproduce an issue.
 Issues that cannot be reproduced are likely to be closed.